Terradue/doc-developer-sandbox/source/field/ocean_color/lib_beam_flh/data.rst

   Sandbox catalogue user interface showing no results

-You will the ciop-catcp [#f1]_ utility to copy both the data and metadata from the source catalogue.
+You will use the ciop-catcp [#f1]_ utility to copy both the data and metadata from the source catalogue.
 The source catalogue is the Terradue catalogue containing a subset of the Envisat MERIS mission.
 The ciop-catcp utility takes an Open Search URL and a few options to optionally copy the data and register the metadata.

 On the sandbox shell run the command: